-The only pure expression form in Java that deviates from conventional mathematical notation is the conditional expression notation test? consequent: alternative borrowed from C. This expression returns the value of consequent if test is true and the value of alternative if test is false.
+The only pure expression form in Java that deviates from conventional mathematical notation is the conditional expression notation borrowed from C. This expression returns the value of consequent if test is true and the value of alternative if test is false.
 It corresponds to the Scheme cond expression or, alternatively,